 WED nb#7 A. write an extended metaphor in which you compare a person to an unexpected subject (ex: person x = a city, a book, ...); B. paraphrase Shakespeare's sonnet 130; C. explain the speaker's strategy for declaring love

-T/F choose nb#1-3, 5-7 as the subject of a reflective essay; write first draft; nb#4 film study/literary terms; how to prepare for BAP ICE#2
+T/F poetry test; choose nb#1-3, 5-7 as the subject of a reflective essay DUE in class; nb#4 film study/literary terms; how to prepare for BAP ICE#2

 ENGLISH 10H: CALENDAR for the week of JAN 20-23:

 TUES: Intro to Persuasive Writing: An Argument Against Literature and notes on strategies

 HW: 1.
 Google to locate and read "America Needs Its Nerds" by Leonid Fridman.
 As you read, notice the rhetorical strategies used by the author.
 I will have a copy of this essay for you in class on Wed.

 2. Read "The Principles of Newspeak" which appears after the completion of the story 1984.

 WED: continued notes on strategies of persuasive writing, exercises in rhetorical devices; an annotation and response to "America Needs its Nerds."